Book of Blue | Bare Essence

 Introduction

 The extreme emphasis on power and politics in our time has, at its roots, the denial of honest sexuality and intimacy.
 That is its purpose; that denial is the object of the game.
+Yet the basic human needs of contact and acknowledgment exist no matter how vehemently they are denied.

 The digital environment puts people in a desperate and alienated state, and many are in love with it.
 We live amidst a constant emphasis on the marketplace, news of trauma and alleged or real transgression, plus seemingly endless agitation over what the Supreme Court thinks — yet with no discernible discussion of actual sharing.

 There seems to be no easy way out of the chaos and into honesty and sincere communication about desire and sharing.
 This is emphasized by those poorly-lit, badly-acted five-minute digital movies hijacking the erotic imagination.
 We might ask why they appear to be so addictive; perhaps because there is so little else available.
+That would not persist if we were willing to make it available.

 Compersion Means Erotic Empathy